IDAES/idaes-pse/docs/technical_specs/core/util/tags.rst

   m = model()
   tag = ModelTag(expr=m.w, format_string="{:.3f}", display_units=pyo.units.g)

-Now we an use the tag for set model input and display model output.
+Now we an use the tag to set model input and display model output.

 .. testcode::